stengunn/110-fall2018/weekly_materials/week11/animationExercise.md

 11. While newly pasted-in frames are still selected, go to the Animation panel menu again and select "Reverse Frames."
 Now, play the animation and see how it looks--if you did this all properly, the text should scroll in from the left and fade in, then a second later scroll back left and fade out.

-12. Save this as a PSD file so you can re-use it, and then output it as an animated GIF called name.gif
+12. Save your changes to the PSD file, and then export it as an animated GIF and save it to a new folder called "week11".

-**Frame Animation Deliverable**

-Upload the name.gif file to your igme110 directory on Banjo, so that it appears at http://people.rit.edu/youruserid/igme110/name.gif***

 ## Part 2: Rotoscoping a Sword Fight